-The following financial assets and liabilities are classified under Amortized cost: cash and cash equivalents, term deposit, reclamation deposit and accounts payable and accrued liabilities.
+The following financial assets and liabilities are classified under Amortized cost: cash and cash equivalents, reclamation deposit, accounts payable and accrued liabilities, and government loan payable.

 Fair value

 The fair value of the Company's financial assets and liabilities approximates the carrying amount.